mailgun/mailgun-js-boland/docs/api/list.md

 # list

-You can programmatically work with mailing lists and mailing list memebers using Mailgun Mailing List API.
+You can programmatically work with mailing lists and mailing list members using Mailgun Mailing List API.

 ## Actions